ccdu1010/be-safetrakr/README.md

 TWILIO_ACCOUNT_SID = twilio-sid-here
 TWILIO_AUTH_TOKEN = twilio-auth-token-here
 TWILIO_NUMBER = twilio-phone-number-here
+FIREBASE_SERVICE_ACCOUNT = { ...firebaseservice_account_private_key };

 ```

 4. Firebase is used for authentication to the API.
 To set this up please use a firebase project here - https://console.firebase.google.com/.
 From the firebase console go to project settings, service accounts and generate a new private key.
-Copy this file into the firebase folder and rename it to ServiceAccount.json.
-You can then use tokens from any authenticated user on this firebase project as a bearer toke n in the request to send an SMS.
+Copy this file into the FIREBASE_SERVICE_ACCOUNT environment variable above.
+Not that the json needs to be on a single line for this to work.
+You can then use tokens from any authenticated user on this firebase project as a bearer token in the request to send an SMS.

 6. Run the API
 ```